NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Scandinavia's innovation capital — world-leading English skills, a legendary tech ecosystem, and the gold standard of work-life balance Europe's #1 Tech Ecosystem Per Capita, World's Best Non-Native English Speakers, Gold Standard Work-Life Balance are among the top reasons expats choose Sweden.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Sweden straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Sweden — straight to your inbox.